ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/AssistedTeleop.rst

 Invokes the AssistedTeleop ROS 2 action server, which filters teleop twist commands to prevent collisions.
 This is used in nav2 Behavior Trees as a recovery behavior or a regular behavior.
-The nav2_behaviors_ module implements the BackUp action server.
+The nav2_behaviors_ module implements the AssistedTeleop action server.

 .. _nav2_behaviors: https://github.com/ros-planning/navigation2/tree/main/nav2_behaviors